-16 Alternatives to Google Maps: Google recently replaced their classic Map service with an all new Google Map that is no more available free of cost for websites and service developers, they started looking for alternatives.
+Google recently replaced their classic Map service with an all new Google Map that is no more available free of cost for websites and service developers, they started looking for alternatives.
 And why just businesses, there are many people who may not like the sluggish graphic execution or the slow loading process of the new Google Map that hinders the exploration of the Map and rather preferred the classic Google Map.

-Undoubtedly, Google Map is the most popular web mapping services online and there are very few can compete to their standards.
+Undoubtedly, Google Map is the most popular web mapping services online and there are very few can compete with their standards.
 However, just because it is widely used or comes preloaded on your phone does not mean that it is the only option that you have.
-Even though Google provides a remarkably comprehensive mapping data and additional features such as the satellite representation and the Street View, it still misses some crucial features like, real-time offline map downloads and multi-stop navigation.
+Even though Google provides a remarkably comprehensive mapping data and additional features such as the satellite representation and the Street View, it still misses some crucial features like real-time offline map downloads and multi-stop navigation.

 See also : – See your Location timeline History on Google